github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule.md

 To create an exception to an existing branch rule, you can create a new branch protection rule that is higher priority, such as a branch rule for a specific branch name.

-For more information about each of the available branch protection settings, see "[AUTOTITLE](/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches)."
+For more information about each of the available branch protection settings, see "[AUTOTITLE](/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches)."

+{% ifversion repo-rules %}
+{% tip %}

+**Tip:** Only a single branch protection rule can apply at a time, which means it can be difficult to know how which rule will apply when multiple versions of a rule target the same branch. {% ifversion repo-rules-enterprise %}Additionally, you may want to create a single set of rules that applies to multiple repositories in an organization. {% endif %}For information about an alternative to branch protection rules, see "[AUTOTITLE](/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets)."

+{% endtip %}
+{% endif %}

 ## Creating a branch protection rule